garethjmsaunders/digital-code-style-guide/xml.md

 ## 11. CDATA

-CDATA sections MAY be used; they are equivalent to the use of &amp; and &lt;.
-Specifications MUST NOT require or forbid the use of CDATA sections.
-[Rationale: Few XML parsers report the distinction, and combinations of CDATA and text are often reported as single objects anyway.]
+CDATA sections may be used.

-CDATA sections allow the use of all valid Unicode characters in their literal forms.
-The CDATA contents bypass parsing so are great to use when trying to include content containing markup that should be taken in its literal form and not processed as part of the document.
+CDATA sections allow the use of all valid Unicode characters in their literal forms; in other words, characters that would otherwise be interpretted as markup.

+Specifications must not forbid the use of CDATA sections.

 CDATA sections begin with `<![CDATA[`, which is followed by your content, and end with ``]]>`, like so:

 ```
-<![CDATA[Lorem ipsum dolor sit amet, consectetuer adipiscing elit.]]>
+<![CDATA[ TEXT HERE ]]>
 ```